MOUFLON (OVIS MUSIMON)

 Since they live in mountainous regions good stamina is needed for their hunt.

 The trophy is the pair of horns worn by rams which grows continuously and can reach a lenght of 100 cm and sometimes the circumference of 24 cm.
 The years can be distinguished on the horn thanks to the periodic growth and there are linings between the growth rings.
 Based on that the age of rams can be defined.

 Hunting season of mouflons:

-The hunting season starts with the 1st of september.
+The hunting season lasts all year round.
 The rut goes from mid-october to the end of december.
 It is a great experience to take down the desired ram during the rut.

 The most common hunting method for mouflons is stalking.
 Hunting from a vehicle seldom gives a result and only on appropriate grounds.
 Hunting from high stands can be sucessfull around game fields.
 Besides wild boar this species is also common in hunting reserves.

 |185,00 – 194,99||Bronze|